 The federal government, private philanthropists and foundations, universities, professional schools, and committed professionals moved quickly to address these questions.
 A plethora of codes of ethical behaviors and guidelines have been set forth by many human service disciplines.
-The specific code of ethics developed for each profession is guided by the overall value system of that profession.
-Codes of ethics serve to bring about greater public confidence to the profession, and it helps the practitioner and the profession resist environmental pressures [20].
-Table 1 provides a summary of codes of ethics commonly utilized by mental health professionals, counselors, marriage and family therapists, social workers, and other helping practitioners [2].
+Table 1 provides a summary of codes of ethics commonly utilized by mental health professionals, counselors, marriage and family therapists, social workers, and other helping practitioners [2; 106; 107; 108; 109].